kewaechter/Varzea/README.md

 * Top of atmosphere radiance converted to surface reflectance with atmospheric corrections addressed in _Waechter_GEOG3230_FinalReport.pdf_.

 ## Object-Based Image Analysis
 * Use variety of object-based image processing to extract radiometric and pixel neighborhood differences into meaningful classification criteria.

-*STEP 1*: Calculate a locally normalized roughness index and use in _Multiresolution Segmentation_ to generate image object primitives, distinguishing rough textures and smooth textures.
+* STEP 1: Calculate a locally normalized roughness index and use in _Multiresolution Segmentation_ to generate image object primitives, distinguishing rough textures and smooth textures.
-*STEP 2*: Control for edge effects and modifiable areal unit problem by experimenting with image object statistics:
+* STEP 2: Control for edge effects and modifiable areal unit problem by experimenting with image object statistics:
     * Normalized difference vegetation index, scale, compactness, shape/object dimensions ratio(s), spatial autocorrelation, urban built-up masking, variable and neighborhood brightnesses
-*STEP 3*: Use delineated woody vegetation areas and spatial weighting to generate landscape patch objects (_segmented units_) for vegetation cover calculation.
+* STEP 3: Use delineated woody vegetation areas and spatial weighting to generate landscape patch objects (_segmented units_) for vegetation cover calculation.
 Use variable scale objects to calculate percent woody cover (proxy for cover using subclass cover rule).
     * ArcPy script (_WoodyVegVectorClassification.py_) used to create ArcToolbox (_OBIA_Am.tbx_) for a short workflow for counting trees/woody vegetation objects within landscape patches (_descriptionpic.png_).
 Test data in _treeply.shp.zip_ and _SU.shp.zip_.
     * More details in _Waechter_FinalReport.pdf_.
-*STEP 4*: Use extracted endmember fraction (_shade_, _green vegetation_, _non-photosynthetic vegetation_) distributions to breakdown endmember fraction thresholds corresponding to desired lifeforms (e.g., shrub, tree, grass) in areas predominately covered by woody vegetation.
+* STEP 4: Use extracted endmember fraction (_shade_, _green vegetation_, _non-photosynthetic vegetation_) distributions to breakdown endmember fraction thresholds corresponding to desired lifeforms (e.g., shrub, tree, grass) in areas predominately covered by woody vegetation.
-*STEP 5*: Combine _cover_ and _lifeform_ classifications for a combined detailed classification of floodplain vegetation. _See LCCS.vsd for classification scheme._
+* STEP 5: Combine _cover_ and _lifeform_ classifications for a combined detailed classification of floodplain vegetation. _See LCCS.vsd for classification scheme._

 ## Results